1c-syntax/bsl-language-server/docs/en/diagnostics/IdenticalExpressions.md

-# There are identical sub-expressions to the left and to the right of the "foo" operator
+# There are identical sub-expressions to the left and to the right of the "foo" operator (IdenticalExpressions)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |